Charlie999/iscsi-rdma-boot/README.md

 If iSER is not available, this will silently fail and log in using TCP as of now.

 iscsid is also left running from the initramfs.
 This is not ideal and I need to fix this.

+.deb packages are available as CI artifacts, they can also be built like so:
+`fakeroot dpkg-deb --build iscsi-rdma-root/`